 Dr. Kevin Robertson.
-Fire Ecology Program, Tall Timbers, Tallahassee, FL.
+Fire Ecology Program, Tall Timbers, Tallahassee, FL

 Objectives: To integrate ground-based and remotely sensed data to develop algorithms for identifying fire-frequented plant communities and their biodiversity in the southeastern US using hyperspectral imagery from the National Ecological Observatory Network (NEON).
 This will contribute to development of methods for improving remote monitoring of biodiversity in support of the anticipated NASA Surface Ground Biology (SBG) mission scheduled for 2026.
 The SBG will combine image spectroscopy and thermal infrared imagery to identify linkages between observable parameters and biodiversity (Robertson 2022).
-This study will be conducted at the three southeastern NEON sites: Disney Wilderness Preserve (DWP), Jones Ecological Research Center, and Ordway-Swisher Biological Station.
+This study will be conducted at the three southeastern NEON sites: Disney Wilderness Preserve (DWP), the Jones Center at Ichauway, and Ordway-Swisher Biological Station.

 Methods: Researchers used NEON's airborne hyperspectral imagery collected for the Disney Wilderness Preserve (DWP) in 2021.
-At multiple locations within a 3 km x 3 km area on the DWP serving as the focal area for remote sensing analyses, they identified all vascular plant species and estimated their cover within temporary $10 \text{ m} \times 10 \text{ m} (100 \text{ m}^2)$ vegetation plots.
+At multiple locations within a 3 km x 3 km area on the DWP serving as the focal area for remote sensing analyses, they identified all vascular plant species and estimated their cover within temporary 10 m x 10 m (100 m) vegetation plots.
 On the day of visit, plots were laid out using a measuring tape and wire flags, plant species were identified, their cover estimated, and flags removed the same day.

-Progress/Results: FIELDWORK COMPLETED.
-Data collection was conducted at DWP in early 2022.
 Using species composition and cover data collected by Tall Timbers at the three study sites along with NEON vegetation plot data, the researchers tested the capacity of the BioDivMapR algorithm to map plant beta diversity from NEON's hyperspectral imagery.
 Beta diversity is the ratio between local and regional species diversity.
 BioDivMaPR is an R package for producing biodiversity indicator maps from optical imaging data.
 From Robertson et al. 2023: "[The researchers] sought to assess the effects of image pixel resolution, size of mapping windows composed of pixels, and number of spectral species assigned to pixels in [BioDivMapR].
 BioDivMapR classifies pixels as spectral species, then calculates beta diversity as dissimilarity of spectral species among mapping windows each composed of multiple pixels.
 [They] used NEON airborne 1 m resolution hyperspectral images collected at three sites representing native longleaf pine ecosystems in the southeastern U.S. and aggregated pixels to sizes ranging from 1-90 m for comparative analyses.
-Plant community composition was groundtruthed [using NEON vegetation plot data and data collected by Tall Timbers at each site].
-Results show that the capacity to detect plant beta diversity decreases with fewer pixels per mapping window, such that pixel resolution limits the size of mapping windows effective for representing beta diversity.
+Plant community composition was ground-truthed [using NEON vegetation plot data and data collected by Tall Timbers at each site. "

+Progress/Results: COMPLETED.
+Data collection was conducted at DWP in early 2022.
+A paper on the project was published in 2023 in the Journal of Geophysical Research (Robertson et al. 2023).
+Results summary from the paper: "Results show that the capacity to detect plant beta diversity decreases with fewer pixels per mapping window, such that pixel resolution limits the size of mapping windows effective for representing beta diversity.
 Mapping window size in turn limits the spatial resolution of beta diversity maps composed of mapping windows.
 Assigning too few pixels per window, as well as assigning too many spectral species per image, results in overestimation of dissimilarity among locations that have plant species in common.
 This overestimation undermines the capacity to contrast mapping window dissimilarity within versus among community types and reduces the information content of beta diversity maps.
 These results demonstrate the advantage of maximizing spatial resolution of hyperspectral imaging instruments on the anticipated NASA SBG satellite mission and similar remote sensing projects."